unaPoloGTIc/trex-pam/docs/index.md

 ---

 # In a few words:
-The module allows for a :
+The module allows for a:
-* secure
+* Secure
-* One Time Password
+* Single use password
-* offline
+* Offline

-Login to any device capable of running
+Login, to any device capable of running:
 * PAM
-* GPG
+* PGP

-No connectivity or clock synchronization needed.
+No connectivity, secret key or clock synchronization needed.
 For more details, see the readme of the repository at:
 <https://github.com/unaPoloGTIc/trex-pam>